serialport/node-serialport/publish-binaries.md

 The process for generating the binaries, publishing and releasing the npm module should be as follows:

 1. Merge all changes and new features into master.
-2. Bump up version of npm module in `package.json`.
+2. Bump up version and binary host version of npm module in `package.json`, commit and push.
 3. execute make task: `make release`

 This task will do the following for you: